hudeany/ConsoleMailer/README.md

 # ConsoleMailer
 Java Email Send Client with support for DKIM, S/MIME and PGP/GPG

+Main-Class is "de.soderer.mailer.ConsoleMailer"

-The class, wich does all the email encryption and delivery work, is "de.soderer.utilities.mail.Mailer".
+The class, which does all the email encryption and delivery work, is "de.soderer.utilities.mail.Mailer".

 Dependencies: